Formal Concepts and Residuation on Multilattices: Some constructions on residuated multilattices

-In what follows in this part, our aim is to prove by contradiction that there is no pocrim structure on $\mathrm{ML_6}$ and to give an example of pocrim structure on a pure complete multilattice with $7$ elements.
+The second step consists in identifying the smallest pure $\mathcal{RML}$.
+Our aim is to prove by contradiction that there is no pocrim structure on $\mathrm{ML_6}$ and to give an example of pocrim structure on a pure and complete multilattice with $7$ elements.